grnet/snf-image-creator/docs/usage.rst

                            media
      --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink any partition
-     --public              register image with cyclades as public --tmpdir=DIR          create large temporary image files under DIR
+     --public              register image with the compute service as public --tmpdir=DIR          create large temporary image files under DIR

 Most input options are self-describing.
 If you want to save a local copy of the image you create, provide a filename using the *-o* option.
-To upload the image to *pithos+*, provide valid cloud API access info (by either using a token with *-t* and a URL with *-a* pair or a cloud name with *-c*) and a filename using *-u*.
-If you also want to register the image with *~okeanos*, in addition to *-u* provide a registration name using *-r*.
+To upload the image to the storage service of a cloud, provide valid cloud API access info (by either using a token and a URL with *-t* and *-a* respectively, or a cloud name with *-c*) and a remote filename using *-u*.
+If you also want to register the image with the compute service of the cloud, in addition to *-u* provide a registration name using *-r*.
 All images are registered as *private*.
 Only the user that registers the image can create VM's out of it.
 If you want the image to be visible by other user too, use the *--public* option.